strontic/strontic.github.io/xcyclopedia/library/avicap32.dll-99FEBA3327E13CA5CC9412DC56C67311.md

 ## Possible Misuse

 *The following table contains possible examples of `avicap32.dll` being misused.
-While `avicap32.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `avicap32.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --